Obligation to deduct correct amount of PAYE every month

 Employers are obligated to deduct the correct amount of employees’ tax (PAYE) from an employee’s remuneration and to declare and pay such amount to SARS on a monthly basis.
 The amounts declared by the employer on the EMP201 monthly return is the total amount of all PAYE deducted from all employees during the relevant month.

-This means that the employer cannot deduct amounts, which are more or less than the amount that is properly deductible according to the employee’s remuneration tax rates.
-For this reason, the employer should not have an under- nor over-deduction of liability unless the employee requested the employer in writing to deduct an additional amount of PAYE.
+This means that the employer cannot deduct amounts, which are more or less the amount that is properly deductible from the employee’s remuneration and calculated at the appropriate tax rates or tax deduction tables.
+For this reason, the employer should not have any large or under over-deduction of PAYE unless the employee requested the employer in writing to deduct an additional amount of PAYE.

-Employers are obligated to re-calculate the final tax liability at the end of the employee’s year of assessment, or when the employee resigns, is retrenched or dies before the end of the year of assessment.
-However, this often only happens when the reconciliation is prepared (up to 60 days after the end of the year of assessment).
+Employers are obligated to re-calculate the final tax liability at the end of the employee’s year of assessment, or employment period when the employee resigned, is retrenched, became insolvent or passed away before the end of the year of assessment.
+However, this often only happens when the reconciliation documents are prepared.
 The re-calculation of tax may then result in an over- or under-deduction of tax.

 Understanding the file layout